“Whether you think you can or think you can’t, you’re right”

 2. People will think I’m stupid, have a disability and think that I’m not attractive when they know I wear hearing aids.

-Both complete rubbish.
+Both are complete rubbish.
+Self-limiting beliefs.
 That I do know.
 In fact, I always knew it deep down, but it didn’t stop me playing the story over and over in my head for years.
 OK, now it’s your turn.
-Don’t be shy.
+DDon’tbe shy.
 The first step to mastery is admitting weakness.
 There is strength in vulnerability.

 Go ahead and write down 3 self-limiting beliefs about your weight loss and health.